 How to Get a Free Credit Report When Denied Credit

-Adverse Action and Your Right to a Free Credit Report
+Adverse Action and Your Free Credit Report

 The Fair Credit Reporting Act, the law that governs credit reporting, requires you to be sent an adverse action letter whenever you have an application denied because of information in your credit report.
 The adverse action letter should explain the reasons you were denied and inform you of your right to receive a free copy of the credit report that was used in the decision.

-Free Credit Report Only From One Bureau
+Limits on Free Credit Report

 In the case of an adverse action, you're only entitled to order a free credit report from the credit bureau who provided the report used in the creditor's decision.
 For example, if the lender reviewed your Equifax credit report to process your application, you're only entitled to a free Equifax credit report.
 The credit bureaus know whether to provide a free copy of your credit report based on your recent credit inquiries.